-What is a smurf attack, plus smurf attack prevention pointers
+What is a smurf attack?

 How does a smurf attack work?

-- DDoS.Smurf malware to execute the attack,
+- DDoS.Smurf malware to execute the attack

-- a spoofed IP address, meaning a fake IP address that routes back to the smurf attack victim,
+- A spoofed IP address, meaning a fake IP address that routes back to the smurf attack victim

-For a step-by-step breakdown of how a smurf attack works:
+Here’s a step-by-step breakdown of how a smurf attack works:

 - DDoS.Smurf malware creates an ICMP Echo Request coming from a spoofed IP address that routes back to the smurf attack victim.